Vauban-Cloud/smartsearch/README.md

 3. Test each language option to ensure the correct content displays.
 4. Verify that the search functionality works by entering test queries.
 5. Confirm that suggestions appear and function correctly when clicked.
+6. Well, looks like this is now ready for Production (!TGIF).

 ## Troubleshooting